elizamg/elizamg/README.md

 ## About Me

-- 💻 I'm a Junior studying Computer Science at Stanford University.
+- 💻 I'm a Senior studying Computer Science at Stanford University.
-- 💼 Passionate about STEM education, education technology, security, and human-computer interaction.
+- 💼 Passionate about STEM education, education technology, and human-computer interaction.
-- 👩‍💻 Currently exploring software engineering, machine learning, and data science.
-- 💜 Enthusiastic about increasing diversity in CS, co-president of Stanford Women in CS (learn more about us here! https://www.stanfordwomenincomputerscience.com/)
+- 💜 Enthusiastic about increasing diversity in CS, former co-president of Stanford Women in CS (learn more about us here! https://www.stanfordwomenincomputerscience.com/)

 ## Work/Internship Experience